 Sorry folks!
 No partridge, no pear tree, and not a single turtle dove.
 No swans a swimming or maids a milking, and not one lady dancing (let alone nine).
-Truth be told, I wanted to call this piece “Twelve Things I’ve Learned from Two Decades of Holiday Parenting,” but our titles are almost always short and catchy, so that was out of the question.
+Truth be told, I wanted to call this piece “Twelve Things I’ve Learned from Two Decades of Holiday Parenting,” but our article titles at RFM are almost always short and catchy, so that was out of the question.
 That said, here are some real-life parenting tidbits.
 Let me know if you have any to add, and next year, we’ll run a longer list!

 2. Trust Santa.
 When my middle daughter was eight, she asked Santa for dry erase markers.
 Period.
 End of list.
 We had given her the dry erase board for her birthday a month before, and this request was logical and practical.
 Just like her.
 Of course Santa would bring the markers like he had promised, but could I leave it at that?
 No ma’am.
 I had to go nuts buying lots of extra stuff (for her and her two sisters) that no one even knew they wanted.
 I recently saw the “4-gift challenge” for kids online, and I love it: something they want, something they need, something to wear, something to read.
 It’s too late for me, but save yourself!

 3. Give fun, not stuff.
 I often talk about the Great Recession and how it affected my shopping, but it had an equal impact on my parenting.
 One year, we discovered that we could give awesome activities as gifts, and the kids would enjoy them for the rest of the year, i.e. a season pass to Kings Dominion, or art classes at VMFA, or gymnastics classes at the YMCA.
 The trick here is in the marketing.
 If you’re giving the gymnastics classes, you’ll need to make a special certificate and giftwrap it with a book about Simone Biles.